quidsup/flashless-extras/README.md

 rm flashless.sh
 ```
 ## License
-This work is licensed under the GNU GENERAL PUBLIC LICENSE Version 3.
+This work is licensed under the GPLv3 license.
 You may read it at any time [here](https://raw.githubusercontent.com/quidsup/flashless-extras/master/LICENSE).